DavidVDom/AxpoTest/README.md

 ﻿# Notes

-## Change in configuration:
+## Configuration:
-Change the values ​​of the properties `csvAbsolutePath` and `minutesInterval` in the appsettings.js configuration file as needed.
+Change the values ​​of the properties `logAbsolutePath`, `csvAbsolutePath` and `minutesInterval` in the appsettings.js configuration file as needed.

 ## To run it as a windows service:
 To publish the service (from the project folder):